moby/moby/CONTRIBUTING.md

 3. All code should follow the guidelines covered in [Effective Go](http://golang.org/doc/effective_go.html) and [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments).
 4. Comment the code.
-Tell us the why, the history and the context.
+Tell us the reason, the history and the context.
 5. Document _all_ declarations and methods, even private ones.
 Declare expectations, caveats and anything else that may be important.
 If a type gets exported, having the comments already there will ensure it's ready.